mjordan/islandora_workbench/README.md

 Nodes created using this task have only the following properties/fields populated:

 * Content type: this is defined in the configuration file, using the `content_type` setting.
 * Title: this is derived from the filename minus the extension.
+Spaces are allowed in the filenames.
 * Published: published by default, or overridden in the configuration file using the `published` setting.
 * Model: defined in the configuration file using either the `model` or `models` setting.